infracost/docs/docs/integrations/cicd.md

 - `infracost/infracost:ci-0.9.15` - Lock the version.
 - `infracost/infracost:ci-latest` - Use the latest Infracost image.
 This might break when new minor or major versions are released.

-The images contain the Infracost [CLI binary](https://github.com/infracost/infracost), [Compost](https://github.com/infracost/compost) and our [CI scripts](https://github.com/infracost/infracost/tree/master/scripts/ci).
+The images contain the Infracost [CLI binary](https://github.com/infracost/infracost), [Compost](https://github.com/infracost/compost) and [comment.sh](https://github.com/infracost/infracost/blob/master/scripts/ci/comment.sh).
+Our [GitLab CI](https://gitlab.com/infracost/infracost-gitlab-ci) examples demonstrate how these components can be used in a composable way to post pull request comments in any CI/CD system.

 ## Azure DevOps